What Is a CMMS? Definition, Benefits, How It Works, & Examples

 Work Order Management

-A Computerized Maintenance Management System (CMMS) Work Order may be a request for repair, restoration, or replacement of equipment or asset.
+A Computerized Maintenance Management System (CMMS) Work Order may be a request for repair, restoration, or replacement of equipment or assets.

 Work Orders typically include information such as: